aivsim/gatsby-starter-lumen/src/pages/pages/2017-02-26---experience/index.md

 * Created Sharepoint questionnaires solution to view, create and manage their own questionnaire types with various types of inputs;
 * Created several types of fee report forms with dynamical field loading, settings and other various individual key features;
+* Allowed business to create their own fiscal reports in more convenient, accurate and accessible way;

 <a href="/experience/projects/business-service-center-procurement-sharepoint-site">Read more</a>